seanB888/Weather-Time/README.md

 Open Weather-Time in Xcode

 # Install BottomSheet [if it didn't come in]
-Use Xcode's Package Manager "https://github.com/Wouter125/BottomSheet.git" GitHub page --> ![BottomSheet](https://github.com/Wouter125/BottomSheet.git) You can read up on how to use it.
+Use Xcode Package Manager "https://github.com/Wouter125/BottomSheet.git" GitHub page --> ![BottomSheet](https://github.com/Wouter125/BottomSheet.git) You can read up on how to use it.